Workbench Organization Ideas to Try Today

 - Line up the jars or cans you use most often along the back of your bench across from your work area.
 Use a spice rack or other stackable organizer if you’re short on room.

-- Use another stackable organizer to corral jars of less frequently used stuff at the end of your bench.
+- Use another stackable organizer to corral jars filled with infrequently used hardware at the end of your bench.

 - Store power tools and their accessories in workbench drawers.
 If you don’t have built-in drawers, use plastic or metal ones.